-Dental assistants will also be responsible for some administrative duties such as scheduling, maintaining patient’s records, going over consent with patients, and discussing billing and payments.
+Dental assistants will also be responsible for administrative duties such as scheduling, maintaining patient records, going over consent with patients, and discussing billing and payments.

 Another great way to enter the medical field is through pharmaceutical work.
 Becoming a pharmacy technician is an achievable goal that won’t take too long to accomplish.

-Unlike medical or dental assistants, pharmacy technicians will usually be working inside of retail or hospital pharmacies, not in medical offices, so their responsibilities are much different.
+Unlike medical or dental assistants, pharmacy technicians will usually work inside retail or hospital pharmacies, not in medical offices, so their responsibilities are much different.

-Pharmacy techs will work under a pharmacist to fill prescriptions, compounding, measuring medications, and keeping the correct inventory of drugs, and securing the medications.
+Pharmacy techs will work under a pharmacist to fill prescriptions, compound, measure medications, keep the correct inventory of drugs, and secure the medications.

 Healthcare/Medical Office Specialist